sundayusman/FOSS2024-tutorial-sunday/docs/publications.md

 - Leveraging artificial intelligence in vaccine development: A narrative review *Journal of Microbiological Methods* (2024)

 - Designing profitable supply chains for lithium-ion battery recycling in the United States *Clean Technologies and Recycling* (2024)

+- Metal and metal oxide nanomaterials for heavy metal remediation: novel approaches for selective, regenerative, and scalable water treatment *Frontiers in Nanotechnology* (2024)

+- Phage Therapy: A Targeted Approach to Overcoming Antibiotic Resistance *Microbial Pathogenesis* (2024)

 - A GIS-AHP approach for evaluating site suitability for solar power plant: a case study of Ewekoro LGA., Nigeria *Nigerian Journal of Technology* (2022)